San Diego Homes & Real Estate

 San Diego Real Estate Market

 Since San Diego is such a large city, there's almost certainly a style of home here to match anyone's needs.
 San Diego waterfront homes provide unbeatable access to the Pacific Ocean, while the downtown San Diego condos are surrounded by world-class restaurants and city parks.
+In some neighborhoods a bit further from the city's center, residents can enjoy the best lakes near San Diego.
+Scripps Ranch, one of the area's best master-planned communities, has access to Miramar Reservoir.

 Home prices typically range from $350,000 to upwards of $2.5 million or more for luxury mansions, although San Diego's most luxurious homes can be priced as high as $20 million.
 There are still plenty of options for people looking for more affordable neighborhoods.
 People looking to live within walking distance of the beach might love the La Jolla neighborhood.
 Inland areas, including the city of Escondido, are popular for their stylish single-family homes.